hawkinsw/CPPTimes/OOPIntro.md

 };
 ```

 Now we have all the functionality that we had before, and protection!
 Wait, really?
 The setter functions don't actually "sanitize" the caller's input -- they just mindlessly take what the caller passes as an argument and set the member variables.
-So, we are still stuck with the possibility that the Date ADT user does something stupid like:
+So, we are still stuck with the possibility that the Date class user does something stupid like:

 ```C++
   Date d;